Renate Künast: Consumer protection

 In 2010, Künast called for a ban on advertising for sweets aimed at children.

 Relations with the CDU

 Over the course of her career, Künast has regularly dismissed prospects for an alternative coalition between the Greens and Angela Merkel's Christian Democratic Union on a national level.

 Recognition

 In 2010, Künast – along with Cécile Duflot, Monica Frassoni, and Marina Silva – was named by Foreign Policy magazine to its list of top global thinkers, for taking Green mainstream.

 Personal life

+Künast has been married to lawyer Rüdiger Portius since 2011.
+From 2001, she shared an apartment with Katrin Göring-Eckardt in Berlin’s Friedenau district.